 Bowel endometriosis can be treated with minimally invasive surgery, but only by an extremely experienced surgeon.
 Dr. Seckin believes that endometriosis affects the bowels and associated peritoneum (tissue) covering the pelvic sidewalls, and that the symptoms presented by patients are more specific to those of bowel disorders, and due to this are more likely to have been misdiagnosed as a bowel disorder.

 The bowels around the cul-de-sac, particularly around the rectum, are more commonly affected.
-Clinical presentation of patients with symptoms of constipation, painful sex, and diarrhea – along with an abnormal physical description of their stool and the presence of bloody stools, should immediately alert a doctor that there is an extensive degree of bowel involvement.
+Clinical presentation of patients with symptoms of constipation, painful sex, painful bowel movements (including rectal pain) and diarrhea – along with an abnormal physical description of their stool and the presence of bloody stools, should immediately alert a doctor that there is an extensive degree of bowel involvement.

 Dr. Seckin believes that at the first exam, 80-90 percent of the time an experienced endometriosis doctor can diagnose bowel endometriosis with a vaginal and rectal exam, complemented by a sonogram.
 Additional tests like MRI and a dual contrast CT scan are necessary to evaluate the condition of the ureters and higher bowel involvement, particularly at the appendix area.